bimrocket/bimrocket/README.md

 ![Facility interior](/docs/images/screenshot2.png?raw=true "Facility interior")

 ## Installation
 Both the bimrocket web application and the bimrocket server are currently distributed as Java war files.
-A Jakarta EE 9 web container (like [Apache Tomcat 10](https://tomcat.apache.org/download-10.cgi)) is required to deploy these applications.
+A Jakarta EE 10 web container (like [Apache Tomcat 10.1](https://tomcat.apache.org/download-10.cgi)) and JDK11+ is required to deploy these applications.

-An [OrientDB](https://orientdb.org/) database is also required to work with the BCF and the IFC services.
+An [OrientDB](https://orientdb.org/) database is also required to work with the BCF and the IFC services (tested with OrientDB version 3.1.11).

 Try it: https://bim.santfeliu.cat